Bakry-Emery meet Villani: Introduction

 There have been different approaches to tackle this problem.
 A functional analytic approach, based on previous ideas by Kohn and H\"ormander, uses pseudo-differential calculus and delicate spectral localization tools to prove exponential convergence to equilibrium with explicit bounds on the rate.
 For this approach, we refer to Eckmann and Hairer \cite{EH}, H\'erau and Nier \cite{HN1}, and Heffer and Nier \cite{HN2}.

 \

 Villani in his memoir \cite{Villani1} introduces the concept of hypocoercivity and derives very general sufficient conditions ensuring the convergence to an equilibrium.
-The main strategy is to work in a suitable Hilbert space associated to the equation and to find in this Hilbert space a nice norm which is equivalent to the original one, but with respect to which convergence to equilibrium is easy to obtain; We refer to Section 4.1 in \cite{Villani1} for a more precise description.
+The main strategy, already implicit in the work by Talay \cite{talay} , is to work in a suitable Hilbert space associated to the equation and to find in this Hilbert space a nice norm which is equivalent to the original one, but with respect to which convergence to equilibrium is easy to obtain; We refer to Section 4.1 in \cite{Villani1} for a more precise description.

 \